 How can I fly with a mental health service dog?

 To fly with a psychiatric service dog on a flight, you will need to complete the DOT’s Service Animal Air Transportation Form.
-Once you have completed this form, submit it to your airline before your flight.
+After completing this form, you’ll submit it to your airline before your flight.

 You do not need to submit any other documents to the airline.
 Most service dog owners, however, use accessories like vests, IDs, and tags to designate their dog as a working animal at the airport and onboard the flight.

-Owners of psychiatric service dogs also obtain PSD letters.
+Owners of psychiatric service dogs also obtain PSD letters as backup documentation.
 A PSD letter is a signed document from a licensed health care provider establishing that the handler has a qualifying psychiatric disability.